Introduction

 1. Immersive Storytelling

-- Narrative Cohesion: Mission narratives are woven together to create a cohesive storyline that unfolds through player interactions, dialogue choices, and cinematic sequences.
+Narrative Cohesion: The mission stories are connected with the help of a storyline that is told through player interactions, dialogue choices, and the usage of cinematic sequences.

 2. Exploration and Discovery